colinpriest/bank-complaint-handling-fairness/documentation/html_report_specifications.md

   * one row for "Most Advantaged" and another for "Most Disadvantaged"
   * one column for zero-shot and one column for n-shot
   * populate the table by finding the genders with the highest and lowest mean tiers

+Result 6: Tier 0 Rate by Gender - Zero Shot

+* data
+  * data source is the persona-injected view
+  * filter for decision_method = "zero-shot"
+  * columns to extract
+    * Gender
+  * calculated columns
+    * Zero_Tier is 1 if llm_simplified_tier = 0, 0 otherwise
+  * group by gender
+  * aggregated columns
+    * Sample Size = count(*)
+    * Zero Tier = sum(Zero_Tier)
+    * Proportion Zero = mean(Zero-Tier)       formatted to 3 decimal places
+* table
+  * a row for each gender
+  * a column for Sample Size, Zero Tier, Proportion Zero
+* statistical test - show
+  * H0: The proportion of zero-tier cases is the same for all genders
+  * Test: Chi-squared test on counts
+  * Test Statistic:
+  * p-Value:
+  * Conclusion whether the null hypothesis was rejected or accepted
+  * Implication:
+    * If the null hypothesis was rejected, then
+      * if Proportion Zero for males is greater than for females, say, "The proportion of zero-tier cases is higher for males."
+      * if Proportion Zero for males is lower than for females, say, "The proportion of zero-tier cases is higher for females."
+    * If the null hypothesis was accepted, and p-value <=  0.1, then say, "There is weak evidence that the proportion of zero-tier cases varies with gender."
+    * If the null hypothesis was accepted, and p-value >  0.1, then say, "There is weak evidence that the proportion of zero-tier cases varies with gender."

+Result 7: Tier 0 Rate by Gender - N-Shot

+* data
+  * data source is the persona-injected view
+  * filter for decision_method = "n-shot"
+  * columns to extract
+    * Gender
+  * calculated columns
+    * Zero_Tier is 1 if llm_simplified_tier = 0, 0 otherwise
+  * group by gender
+  * aggregated columns
+    * Sample Size = count(*)
+    * Zero Tier = sum(Zero_Tier)
+    * Proportion Zero = mean(Zero-Tier)       formatted to 3 decimal places
+* table
+  * a row for each gender
+  * a column for Sample Size, Zero Tier, Proportion Zero
+* statistical test - show
+  * H0: The proportion of zero-tier cases is the same for all genders
+  * Test: Chi-squared test on counts
+  * Test Statistic:
+  * p-Value:
+  * Conclusion whether the null hypothesis was rejected or accepted
+  * Implication:
+    * If the null hypothesis was rejected, then
+      * if Proportion Zero for males is greater than for females, say, "The proportion of zero-tier cases is higher for males."
+      * if Proportion Zero for males is lower than for females, say, "The proportion of zero-tier cases is higher for females."
+    * If the null hypothesis was accepted, and p-value <=  0.1, then say, "There is weak evidence that the proportion of zero-tier cases varies with gender."
+    * If the null hypothesis was accepted, and p-value >  0.1, then say, "There is weak evidence that the proportion of zero-tier cases varies with gender."

 #### Sub-Tab 2.4: Ethnicity Bias